Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Introduction

-where the main difference lies in the fact that the right-hand side probability holds uniformly in $k \geq m$ for sufficiently large $m$.
-From a practical perspective, the right-hand side permits a researcher to continuously monitor the outcome of an experiment, for example, updating their \ci{}s as each new data point is collected as long as the starting sample size $m$ is sufficiently large.
+In \eqref{eq:cs-vs-ci}, the main difference lies in the fact that the right-hand side probability holds uniformly in $k \geq m$ for sufficiently large $m$.
+From a practical perspective, the right-hand side permits a researcher to continuously monitor the outcome of an experiment, for example, updating their confidence sets as each new data point is collected as long as the starting sample size $m$ is sufficiently large.
 Importantly, these anytime-valid procedures allow for the experiment to stop \emph{as soon as} the researcher has sufficient evidence to reject some null hypothesis (e.g.~as soon as $0 \notin \widebar C_k^\brackm$ for a null effect of 0).
-Note that while \cs{}s and anytime $p$-values are typically studied from a \emph{nonasymptotic} viewpoint, we will henceforth omit the ``asymptotic'' phrasing when referring to asymptotic procedures such as those in \eqref{eq:cs-vs-ci} since we are solely interested in asymptotics in this paper (and distribution-uniformity is always trivially satisfied for nonasymptotics).
+We henceforth omit the ``asymptotic'' phrase when referring to asymptotic procedures such as those in \eqref{eq:cs-vs-ci} since we are solely interested in asymptotics in this paper.
+We now summarize our main results informally.